THERE’S MORE TO DIE OOG THAN MEETS THE EYE

 Die Oog is one of the main breeding sites in the Western Cape for the endangered Western Leopard Toad.
 During their breeding season, many are killed by passing cars when crossing roads.
 Thankfully there is increased awareness in the media of this migration.
 The Leopard Toads breed in Die Oog around August so PLEASE be extra aware around this time.
 The Western Cape, in particular, has an array of frog diversity and quite a few amphibians can be heard and spotted in Die Oog.

 Please do not feed the ducks.
-Whilst feeding them bread is a great pastime, unfortunately, it has very few of the nutrients that ducks need.
+Whilst feeding them bread might seem helpful, unfortunately, it has very few of the nutrients that ducks need.
 And once you’re full of bread, who wants to forage?
 Some occasional corn, duck pellets, lettuce, other greens (torn into small pieces), peas, oats, seeds (including birdseed or other varieties) are more appropriate.
 However, please remember that the ducks have plenty of natural food sources, so it’s best to simply enjoy watching them have fun in the water.

 VISIT DIE OOG

-Die Oog is open to the public daily during sunlight hours and entrance is free, but donations are welcome.
+Die Oog is open to the public daily between 6.30am and 6.30pm.
+Entrance is free, but donations are welcome.

 Visit us for a picnic, among the flora and fauna in a tranquil setting.